ag4ta/ag4ta/README.md

 - :computer: Since 2014 I've been programming commercially.
 The first language I worked with was C#.
 After two years, I switched into Java, and now I'm immersed in the Ruby world - which is fantastic! :heart_eyes:

-- :chart_with_upwards_trend: I've had the change to contribute to many different projects - I'm glad that I had that opportunity. :pray:
+- :chart_with_upwards_trend: I've had the chance to contribute to many different projects - I'm glad I had that opportunity. :pray:

 - :motorcycle: I like riding on my motorcycle Honda Monkey which is the cutest on the world!